Adam-Suvarna/Deepfake-Benchmarking-Framework/README.md

 ## Academic Use Only

 This project is strictly for academic and research purposes.
 All tools and models used are open-source.
-The evaluation dataset is not publicly released as it contains photographs of the researcher.
+The evaluation dataset is not publicly released as it contains photographs of myself, the researcher.